15 Expats Talk about Health Insurance and Healthcare in Ukraine

 Are common prescription medications available in Ukraine?

 "Most of medicine that I usually need I can buy without prescription at the pharmacy.
 But after visiting the doctor I was prescribed some pills and the doctor gave me the prescription for them.
-I can't say the medicine was very expensive," wrote one expat.
+I can't say the medicine was very expensive," wrote an expat living in Kiev.

 "Yes, common prescription medications are available in Ukraine.
 Most pharmacies in Ukraine carry a wide range of medications, including those used to treat common illnesses and conditions.
 Many of these medications are available over the counter, while others require a prescription from a doctor.
-In addition, some medications may be available in generic form, which can be more affordable than the brand-name versions," commented one expat who moved to Ukraine.
+In addition, some medications may be available in generic form, which can be more affordable than the brand-name versions," said an expat in Ukraine.

 Do you have anything more to add about local medical facilities in Ukraine?

 "Medical facilities and medical care in Ukraine are generally of a high quality.
 The country has a well-developed healthcare system, with a wide range of medical services available.
 Doctors and nurses are highly trained and experienced, and the quality of care is comparable to that of other European countries.
 Ukraine also has a number of modern hospitals and clinics, equipped with the latest medical technology.
-In addition, the cost of medical care in Ukraine is generally lower than in other European countries," wrote one expat.
+In addition, the cost of medical care in Ukraine is generally lower than in other European countries," mentioned one expat in Ukraine.

 As a foreigner living in Ukraine, will I have access to public healthcare?
 What is it like?